 What does the latest science say about the ecological health of the catchment?

-The Murray-Darling Basin Commission Sustainable Rivers Audit 2008 (SRA) rated the overall health of river ecosystems in the Murray-Darling Basin Authority, provides scientifically robust assessments of the ecological health of the Basin's river valleys.
+The Sustainable Rivers Audit (SRA), coordinated by the Murray-Darling Basin Authority, provides scientifically robust assessments of the ecological health of the Basin's river valleys.
 The SRA did not include an analysis of the Eastern Mt Lofty Ranges.
 Instead, this area was included as part of the Murray Valley (Lower) analysis.
-The SRA reports the overall ecosystem health of the Eastern Mt Lofty catchment as reported by the SRA is summarised below.
+The overall ecosystem health of the Eastern Mt Lofty catchment as reported by the SRA is summarised below.

 The CSIRO Sustainable Yields Report 2008 on the Eastern Mount Lofty Ranges found that current average surface water use across the Marne, Bremer, Angas, Finniss and Tookayerta and Currency sub-catchments was approximately 9 per cent of available water.
 However, this was found to range from between 5 to 18 per cent depending on the level of diversion for farm dams.
 Under best estimate 2030 climate conditions, surface water availability would decrease by approximately 18 per cent.
 This means that surface water use overall would increase to 10 per cent of water available, despite farm dam diversions decreasing.